Gaston (Beauty and the Beast): Voice and animation

 Disney hosted an open casting call for the character, which several actors attended.
-Among the actors who auditioned for the role was Rupert Everett, who Disney decided not to cast because the filmmakers felt that he did not sound arrogant enough to voice such a proud character; Everett would ultimately go on to voice Prince Charming, a similar character who appears in the Shrek film series, using the critique of not sounding arrogant enough to play Gaston to secure the role, although Charming's motives and vindictive traits were more in resemblance to that of Jafar's (as he only wanted Princess Fiona for the throne and seized it in the same manner).
+Among the actors who auditioned for the role was Rupert Everett, who Disney decided not to cast because the filmmakers felt that he did not sound arrogant enough to voice such a proud character; Everett would ultimately go on to voice Prince Charming, a similar character who appears in the Shrek film series, using the critique of not sounding arrogant enough to play Gaston to secure the role in Shrek 2 (2004), although Charming's motives and vindictive traits were more in resemblance to that of Jafar's (as he only wanted Princess Fiona for the throne and seized it in the same manner).
 American actor and opera singer Richard White was selected to voice Gaston.
 His initial audition was first recorded on audio cassette, a copy of which was then forwarded to Disney.
 White's feature film debut, the actor recalled that lyricist and executive producer Howard Ashman guided him through discovering how he would approach voicing Gaston without telling him exactly how to do it, describing having the opportunity to voice a character like Gaston as "freeing... cathartic, in a way."
 Although White did not feel like it was necessary for him to physically "become" his character in order to voice him, in retrospect, he admits that he acted much more like Gaston during recording sessions.
 Dave Kehr of the Chicago Tribune compared White's "brash" vocal performance to that of actor Howard Keel.

 Gaston was the first villain that supervising animator Andreas Deja animated for Disney.
 Deja originally struggled to realize executive Jeffrey Katzenberg's vision of a handsome villain.